-- Reflect on the stories of others who have already "spent down" such as the Ivey Foundation. - Listen to the ABC's Richard Aedy explore spending down with three funders on Radio National's The Money. - Listen to AEGN member Stephen Pfeiffer share why he decided to spend down an inheritance to fund climate action and the sense of purpose he's found in the process.
+- Reflect on the stories of others who have already "spent down" such as the Ivey Foundation. - Listen to the ABC's Richard Aedy explore spending down with three funders on Radio National's The Money.

-14 | Develop your climate lens strategy
+Develop your climate lens strategy